zhufuyi/sponge_doc/en/microservice-development-mysql.md

      └─ service
 ```

-Unzip the code and move the `internal` and `api` directories to your microservice code directory.
-This completes the bulk addition of service CRUD API interfaces to your microservice project.
+Unzip the code and move the `internal` and `api` directories to your grpc service code directory.
+This completes the bulk addition of service CRUD API interfaces to your grpc service project.

 > [!note] Moving the `internal` and `api` directories should not normally result in conflicting files.
 If there are conflicting files, it means that you previously specified the same MySQL table to generate service CRUD code.
 In this case, you can ignore file overwrites.